ben-cassese/squishyplanet/docs/geometry.rst

    :loop:
    :autoplay:

-Next we translate the planet to the correct phase-dependent location within its orbital frame.
+Next we translate the planet to the correct phase-dependent location within its orbital plane.
 These are set by the usual transformations:

 .. math::
     \begin{align*}